ayoubc/timer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Timer

 This sample app is a timer for time management puposes.
-When you are working on a task you use it so that you can have control on how much time you spend in it.
+When you are working on a task, you use it so that you can have control on how much time you spend on it.
 The app is desktop app developed using [ElectronJS](https://www.electronjs.org/).

 ## Available Scripts

 In the project directory, you can run: